Privacy Statement for Personally Identifiable Information of Dionysopoulos.me

 1. Who are we

 This blog is operated by Nikolaos Dionysopoulos a.k.a.
 Nicholas Dionysopoulos who is not a company, but a private individual.
-You can contact me via regular mail at Piraeus Business Centre, c/o Nikolaos Dionysopoulos, Agiou Dimitriou 41, 18546 Piraeus, GREECE.
+You can contact me via regular mail at Nikolaos Dionysopoulos, Leoforos Grammatikou 54, 19007 Grammatiko, Attiki, GREECE.
+Please keep in mind that I live in what the post office designates as a remote / hard to reach area; your mail may take a very long time to reach me.

-If you have any questions about your use of personal information you can contact me, also fulfilling the position of the Data Protection Officer per GDPR regulations, through the Contact Us form of my site or by emailing nichοlas αt diοnysοpοulοs dοt me.
+If you have any questions about your use of personal information you can contact me, also fulfilling the position of the Data Protection Officer per GDPR regulations, through the Contact form of my site.

 If you want a copy of your personal information kept on file ("data portability right") or delete the personal information we keep on file for you ("right to be forgotten") please log into our site and use the Data Rights menu item.